-For instance, a company ABC outsources its shipping and remote storage of products to a supplier XYZ.
+For instance, ABC outsources its shipping and remote storage of products to a supplier, XYZ.
 The supplier XYZ then outsources the warehousing operations to a warehousing company.
 Thus, the supplier XYZ becomes a 4PL party.

 Notably, outsourcing logistics services is a business decision.
 A company that doesn’t have the ability or resources to conduct the logistics operations contracts out the process to a supplier.
 The supplier then stores or moves the products as well as takes and fulfills the order.